 Wide range of volunteer programs to match your skills & interests

 Nadir from Brazil went for a trip as a childcare volunteer in Tanzania, at Arusha’s orphanage.
 The children are singing to say goodbye to Nadir, and she says, it was a magic experience in her life.
 She feels gratefull for the opportunity to teach and care for the children and was also very pleased of how the program was organized and conducted by IKPVA.
-This might be just a short introduction to Tanzania, where you can do voluntary work in other areas as well, such as coaching school boys as a football team, teaching English or work a medical volunteer at the dispensary of the Daughters of Charity.
+This might be just a short introduction to our projects to volunteer in Tanzania, where you can do voluntary work in other areas as well, such as coaching football for the boys and gils at school, teaching English or work as medical volunteer in Tanzania at the dispensary of the Daughters of Charity.
 Your artistic talents are appreciated as well, since there is a Dance Project.
-Find out more about Tanzania and the voluntary projects in full detail below.
+Find out more about all the programs to volunteer in Tanzania below.

 Not only is Tanzania proud to bear witness to Africa’s highest point, Mount Kilimanjaro, but it is also a wealthy country full of resources such as lakes, wildlife and mineral.
 The country’s mainland is indeed divided into several clearly defined regions: the low-lying coastal plains, the Masai Steppe, the dry highland plateau and the costs.
 There you find the East African mangrove as well as Tanzania’s largest city and former capital, Dar es Salaam.
 Tanzania is therefore the perfect place in Africa to have full tourism opportunities, and an amazing volunteering.

 Work and live in Beautiful Arusha, as Volunteer in Tanzania